Roy-043/FreeCAD/CODE_OF_CONDUCT.md

 4. Do not ecscalate conflicts.
 If conflicts arise, do not add fuel but instead de-escalate.
 If you think a forum memebr misbehaves or you feel injustly treated, report the problem to moderators so that they can take appropriate steps.

+5. Use GitHub for discussions related to coding.
+We use GitHub to develop the FreeCAD software and therefore most coding related discussions happen there.
+If you want to participate in those discussions, or contribute to the software, you need to use that platform.

 ## Forum Moderator Guidelines

 These are the key tasks and responsibilities of a moderator: